 Plants in the Arctic, that normally flower late in summer, respond to climate warming by speeding up the flowering faster than early flowering plants.
-This in turn leads to a shorter overall flowering period, affecting the survival of various species in the area.
+This, in turn, leads to a shorter overall flowering period, affecting the survival of various species in the area.
 These results are published in a new scientific article by 38 plant ecologists in the journal Nature Ecology and Evolution this December.

-Their study is based on up to 20 years of phenological observations of 253 species at 23 sites across Arctic and alpine tundra world-wide.
+Their study is based on up to 20 years of phenological observations of 253 species at 23 sites across the Arctic and alpine tundra world-wide.
 Among the authors is Ingibjörg Svala Jónsdóttir, Professor of Ecology at the Institute of Life- and Environmental Sciences.
 She has studied plant responses to climate warming both in Iceland and Svalbard.

-Shorter flowering season in warmer climate has the potential to alter trophic interactions in tundra ecosystems as a range of animals depend on the flowering season, as for example pollinators among insects, a phenomenon that has been called trophic mismatch.
+Shorter flowering season in a warmer climate has the potential to alter trophic interactions in tundra ecosystems as a range of animals depend on the flowering season, as for example pollinators among insects, a phenomenon that has been called a trophic mismatch.

 Interestingly, these findings differ from those of warmer ecosystems where early-flowering species have been found to be more sensitive to temperature change than late-flowering species.